 - Sharp pain when biting down or chewing

 These signs can indicate that decay has reached the pulp of your tooth, resulting in infection or an abscess inside the tooth or at the root.

 The CEREC Difference

 Most practices have you wear a temporary crown and make you wait 2 weeks while an off-site lab creates your permanent crown.
 At Essex Street Dental Medicine, we use advanced CEREC technology to fabricate your crown on the very same day of your root canal!

 Schedule Your Consultation With Essex Street Dental Medicine Today

 If you have a cracked tooth or crown, or if you are experiencing pain, schedule an emergency appointment with Dr. Casiglia as soon as possible.

 Dental abscesses, cracked teeth, and large cavities cannot heal themselves.
-Call our Salem, MA dental office today!
+Call us today!